What Is A Factor Of 13

 Quantum Computing

 Quantum computing poses a potential threat to current encryption methods.
-Unlike classical computers, quantum computers use quantum bits (qubits) that can exist in multiple states simultaneously, allowing them to perform certain calculations much faster than classical computers.
+But unlike classical computers, quantum computers use quantum bits (qubits) that can exist in multiple states simultaneously, allowing them to perform certain calculations much faster than classical computers.
 Shor's algorithm, a quantum algorithm, can factor large numbers exponentially faster than the best-known classical algorithms.
 If large-scale quantum computers become a reality, they could break many of the encryption methods currently used to secure data.
 This has spurred research into post-quantum cryptography, which aims to develop encryption methods that are resistant to attacks from both classical and quantum computers.

 Professional Insights